Tomas Rodriguez, Director, Inventory Partnerships

 I don't even know if I would say there's one person that's unpleasant.
 I think being a pleasant person who is easy to work with, easy to get along with, is something that's really important to our recruiting team.

-What exactly does a “manager of product marketing solutions” do?
+What exactly does a “director of inventory partnerships” do?

 Has anything surprised you about the job?